5 Healthier Movie Night Snacks

 4. Veggies and hummus.

 I don’t know about you, but I love to dunk baby carrots and other raw veggies in hummus!
-Hummus is filling enough that you’re likely to stop yourself from going completely overboard, and although there is some debate on the health benefits of legumes (sorry, paleo friends!), there is no denying that they taste absolutely amazing. 🙂
+Hummus is filling enough that you’re likely to stop yourself from going completely overboard, and there is no denying that it tastes absolutely amazing. 🙂

 5. Apple pizzas.